 - Almost 90% of home buyers use the internet to search for their home

 - 42% of recent buyers did an online search as the first step in the home buying process

 - In 2014, 43% of buyers found the home they purchased on the internet

 - In 2014, a third of buyers found their home through a real estate agent

 I have multiple points during the week where I interact, and develop relationships with, other real estate agents

-- Every Monday I attend our local office meeting (over 60 agents) to discuss inventory (on the market and upcoming)
+- I attend our local office meetings to discuss inventory (on the market and upcoming)

 - I attend weekly broker open houses where I develop relationships with real estate agents from other brokerages

 - This is also important when it comes to negotiating and closing deals

 Other notable sources where buyers found the home they purchased (2014):